First Steps in Spotify Playlist Pitching

 Create a new Playlist

 Yeah, you read it right.
-To promote your own music, you could create one or more playlists of your own.
+To promote your music, you could create one or more playlists of your own.
 Make sure that the songs fit your music.
-First of all, your fans will learn to understand you and your music better.
+Firstly, your fans will learn to understand you and your music better.
 If the playlists get bigger after a certain time, you can add your own songs and promote them.

 The Editorial Playlists - Spotify's own Playlists